aosabook/500lines/modeller/chapter.md

 The `render` function is called when the `Scene` needs to be drawn to the screen.
 Drawing to the screen is necessary whenever anything in the scene has changed, or when the camera is moved.
 The `render` function handles any of the OpenGL setup needs to be re-done each time the `Scene` is rendered.
 It initializes the projection matrix via `init_view` and uses data from the interaction member to initialize the modelview matrix with the global transformation.
 We will see more about the Interaction class below.
 It clears the screen with `glClear` and it tells the scene to render itself, and then renders the unit grid.

-Since we want the grid to be displayed as a solid color, we disable OpenGL's lighting before rendering the grid.
+We disable OpenGL's lighting before rendering the grid.
+With lighting disabled, OpenGL renders items with solid colors, rather than lighting them.
+This way, the grid has visual differentiation from the scene.
 Finally, `glFlush` signals to the graphics driver that we are ready for the buffer to be flushed and displayed to the screen.

 `````````````````````````````````````````` {.python}